Deirdre18/ecommerce-django-app/README.md

 The steps I took to develop this project are as follows:-

-**Please note that the project was originally created from the Code Institute tutorials and renamed to 'Yoda Design'.** Further design and development was done to the basic structure of the project, as outlined in this README.

 **The steps I took to create this project and how to run this project.**
 *NOTE THAT I REUSED THE 'ACCOUNTS' APP CREATED FROM INITIAL TUTORIAL*